What's Happening: Inside Twitter's Big Video Push

 Brands are looking for more places to bring digital video ads, and Twitter picked an interesting time to get noticed, as other digital natives like AOL-Yahoo, BuzzFeed and others pulled back from NewFronts main events this year in order to have more private conversations with clients.

-Lou Paskalis, Bank of America's svp of media planning, investment and measurement, expressed interest in the new Bloomberg partnership, where the channel said it would stream all day every day.
+Lou Paskalis, Bank of America's senior VP of media planning, investment and measurement, expressed interest in the new Bloomberg partnership, where the channel said it would stream all day every day.
 The bank was not a sponsor yet, however.

 "I can't make myself relevant every moment of every day, but I can be relevant on Twitter," Paskalis said.
 "And Twitter is relevant everyday.
 So, I'm looking for that."

-Note: CORRECTION: An earlier version of this article said Twitter's new video series "#What'sHappening" was wholly-owned by Twitter and that Twitter would keep all the ad revenue.
-The show "#What'sHappening" will be produced by Propagate, and Twitter will split its revenue as it does with other video programs it carriers.